Settling Debts for Pennies on the Dollar

 By: Daniel Gershburg

-I have to admit that I have a bit of fun with debt collection agencies.
+I have to admit that I have a bit of fun with debt collection agencies and buying debt for pennies on the dollar.
 More specifically, I find it somewhat amusing to give back to those who cause ohhh so much stress for my clients.
 Recently, I had a client with a great credit score who had a large amount of debt and was not a great candidate for Bankruptcy.
 We began to settle all of her debts, and one of the things I noticed is that the debt collectors, and oddly the ones with the smallest amounts to collect, would make up absurd threats as to why the debt needed to be settled right now.
 Among the threats:

 1-We will get a judgment against her for three times the debt owed.